flyconnectome/transform_service/README.md

 ## Run in production

-We deployed this service using:
+We deployed this service on `flyem1` using:

 - `gunicorn` as the webserver
 - `supervisor` as the process control system for the gunicorn server
 - a reverse proxy set up in `nginx` forwarding requests to the gunicorn webserver

-Please see [this tutorial](https://dylancastillo.co/posts/fastapi-nginx-gunicorn.html) for step-by-step instructions.
+Please see [this tutorial](https://dylancastillo.co/posts/fastapi-nginx-gunicorn.html) for general step-by-step instructions.

+[This Slack message](https://flyconnectome.slack.com/archives/C29G9694H/p1740648367149559) contains details on how the service is currently deployed on `flyem1`.